Nonlocal games, synchronous correlations, and Bell inequalities

+where $\rho$ is a density operator on the Hilbert space $\h{H}_A\otimes\h{H}_B$, and for each $x\in X$ we have $\{E^x_y\}_{y\in Y}$ and $\{F^x_y\}_{y\in Y}$ are POVMs on $\h{H}_A$ and $\h{H}_B$ respectively.
 Again, any correlation of the form (\ref{eqn:quantum:definition}) will be nonsignaling from the fact that $\{E^x_y\}_{y\in Y}$ and $\{F^x_y\}_{y\in Y}$ are POVMs.
 We will only treat the case when $\h{H}_A$ and $\h{H}_B$ are finite dimensional.
 Without loss of generality we can take $\tr_A(\rho)$ and $\tr_B(\rho)$ of maximal rank by restricting $\h{H}_A$ and $\h{H}_B$ if necessary.
 It is common to define quantum correlations using projections rather than general positive-operator valued measures as one can always enlarge $\h{H}_A$ and $\h{H}_B$ to achieve such.
 However for synchronous quantum correlations we have these POVMs must already be projection-valued.
 The proof of this is contained in \cite[Proposition 1]{cameron2007quantum}, which is for ``quantum coloring games'' but carries over to synchronous quantum correlations without modification; see also \cite{abramsky2017quantum,atserias2016quantum,manvcinska2016quantum,paulsen2016estimating}.

-\begin{lemma} Let be a synchronous quantum correlation.
+\begin{lemma} Let $p(y_A,y_B\:|\:x_A,x_B) = \tr(\rho(E^{x_A}_{y_A}\otimes F^{x_B}_{y_B}))$ be a synchronous quantum correlation.
 Then the POVMs $\{E^x_y\}_{y\in Y}$ and $\{F^x_y\}_{y\in Y}$, for $x\in X$, are projection-valued measures.
 Moreover each $E^x_y$ commutes with $\tr_B(\rho)$ and each $F^x_y$ commutes with $\tr_A(\rho)$. \end{lemma}

 The works cited above are primarily focused on the existence of a synchronous quantum correlation that satisfies some additional conditions, for example preserving graph adjacency.
 In this context, a common result is that if one such correlation exists then another exists whose state is maximally entangled; examples of such include \cite[Proposition 1]{cameron2007quantum}, \cite[Lemma 4]{abramsky2017quantum}, \cite[Theorem 2.1]{manvcinska2016quantum}.
 It is certainly not the case that every synchronous quantum correlation can be taken to have a maximally entangled state, as these include hidden variables strategies.
 Nonetheless we can prove that every synchronous quantum correlation is a convex sum of such.